A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Pruning for Specific Applications

 \subsection{Adversarial Robustness}

-In safety-critical but computationally resource-constrained applications, neural network pruning faces another challenge whether the sparse models can preserve robustness.
+In safety-critical but computationally resource-constrained applications, neural network pruning faces the challenge of whether sparse models can preserve robustness.
 While the research community has extensively explored robust training and network pruning independently, only a few recent works (\cite{sehwag2019towards,sehwag2020hydra}) have studied them jointly.
-For example, \citet{sehwag2019towards} empirically verify that adversarial robustness can be achieved with weight magnitude-based pruning heuristic.
-HYDRA \cite{sehwag2020hydra} increases the awareness of pruning techniques to the robust training objective and formulates the pruning objective as an empirical risk minimization problem.
+For example, \citet{sehwag2019towards} empirically verify that adversarial robustness can be achieved with weight magnitude-based pruning. \citet{sehwag2020hydra} increase the awareness of pruning techniques to the robust training objective and formulates the pruning objective as an empirical risk minimization problem.

-As shown in Table \ref{Table:application-summary}, the benign accuracy refers to the percentage of correctly classified original (i.e., non-modified) inputs.
+The benign accuracy in Table \ref{Table:application-summary} refers to the percentage of correctly classified original (i.e., non-modified) inputs.
 Empirical Robust Accuracy (\textbf{ERA}) refers to the percentage of robust test samples under gradient-based attacks.
-Verifiable Robust Accuracy (\textbf{VRA}) corresponds to the fraction of test samples that are verified to be robust by network verification methods in \cite{wong2018scaling}.
+Verifiable Robust Accuracy (\textbf{VRA}) corresponds to the fraction of test samples that are verified to be robust by network verification methods as described in \cite{wong2018scaling}.